IBM/watsonx-prompt-lab/docs/lab-3/README.md

 </details>

 ## 11. RAG Questions
-Additional questions for the example RAG issue:?
+**What additional questions can be included for the example RAG issue?**
 ```
 Conclusions that can be deduced from the issue
 Next set of actions to make progress on the issue